mackenziekbrooks/dci102-f18-humanities-data/README.md

 * [The Historian's Macroscope](http://www.themacroscope.org/?page_id=584)
 * [Programming Historian](http://programminghistorian.org/)

+You will be required to purchase your own domain from [Reclaim Hosting](https://reclaimhosting.com/) at the rate of $25/year.

 # Course structure
 We will meet in two-hour blocks to accommodate the lecture and lab components of the course.
 An extended class period ensures that we have sufficient time to explore and master the technical aspects of the course.